 Nature of allegation

 Please include details of the allegation, include What you were told?
 Who else was there?
 What did the child/adult at risk say about when the child/adult at risk say about wh What did the person say or do and w

 Was there an injury?
 Yes / No Did you see it?
 Yes / No

 Describe the injury:

-Have you filled in a body map to show where the injury is and its approximate size?
+Have you filled in a body map to show when re the injury is and its approximate siz e?

 Yes / No

 Who are you passing this information to?

 Name: Position:

 Date: Time:

 Your signature: Date

 Action taken by Safeguarding Officer/ HR Officer:

 Safeguarding/HR Officer Signature:

 Date referred to Head of Safeguarding & Welfare:

 Action taken by Head of Safeguarding & Welfare:

 Report/referral made to?

-LADO Police Premier League The FA School/Team Parents Other /Carers
+LADO Police Premier League The FA School/Team Parents Other

-If other please state:
+/Carers If other please state:

 Parents informed?
 Yes / No (If No, state reason)

 Feedback given to?

 Safeguarding Safeguarding Club Person who recorded Victim Other Officer Board H.O.D Disclosure

+Officer Board 11.0.D Disclosure

 Head of Safeguarding & Welfare Signature:

 Date:

 Head of HR signature

 Date: